x1B/laxar_patterns/docs/index.md

 Widgets may publish _requests for action_ to indicate that the user has triggered some functionality outside of their own scope.
 Depending on the page configuration, other widgets will respond to these actions in whatever way is appropriate or configured for them.
-Widgets may respond using the [_will/did_-mechanism](//github.com/LaxarJS/laxar/tree/master/docs/manuals/events.md#request-events), for long running actions.
+Widgets may respond using the [_will/did_-mechanism](//github.com/LaxarJS/laxar/blob/master/docs/manuals/events.md#request-events), for long running actions.

-The action patterns cover events starting with the following topics:
+The actions pattern covers events starting with the following topics:

   * `takeActionRequest`, `willTakeAction` and `didTakeAction`